-Enter Susan Kresnicka, a U.S.-based cultural anthropologist who studies the relationship between fundamental human needs and consumer behavior.
-She and her colleagues have developed a framework for understanding consumer behavior as it relates to three core needs that all people experience: self-care, social connection, and identity.
+Enter Susan Kresnicka, a U.S.-based cultural anthropologist who studies the relationship between fundamental human needs and consumer behaviour.
+She and her colleagues have developed a framework for understanding consumer behaviour as it relates to three core needs that all people experience: self-care, social connection, and identity.

 To learn more about these need states and how they translate into YouTube video trends, I recently spoke to Kresnicka.
 Here’s what I learned, and what it means for your marketing.

 Far more than a buzzy term for bubble baths and scented candles, self-care “refers to the whole range of needs associated with sustaining and nurturing the individual, embodied self,” explains Kresnicka.
 “When the pandemic upended life as we knew it, many of the ways we were used to meeting our needs became untenable.
 So people are learning new techniques to soothe their anxious minds.”